-Stews, soups, mac & cheese, and meat pies are all yummy choices.
-Don’t forget to bring snacks like granola bars, and pack lots of hot chocolate!
+Stews, soups, mac & cheese, pot stickers, and meat pies are all yummy choices.
+Bring snacks like granola bars, and pack plenty of hot chocolate!

 Play it smart

-Arrive in plenty of time to get to your first site and get set up while it’s still light.
+Arrive in plenty of time to find your site and get set up while it’s still light.

 Let park staff – and your friend or family member — know you’re heading for home.